kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 We can see from the logs that Galera has been configured, and has created a new cluster ready to be joined.

-We can also look into our running container, and check our ConfigMap is mounted correctly :
+We can also look into our running container, and check our ConfigMap is mounted correctly:

 ```
 MacBook-Pro:operator matt$ kubectl exec -it galera-instance-bootstrap-869c8bd847-7nk7b /bin/bash